SeaCelo/SDGclassy/README.md

 Make sure to prepare scripts:
 chmod +x my_cool_script.sh

-## Step 1: train and save a classifier
+### Step 1: train and save a classifier
 (only needed if updating)
+In the classifier directory, edit the script to select the desired training data and classifier
 ./train_model_inferencer.sh

-## Step 2: Apply a Saved Classifier to New Unlabeled Data (infer topics)
+### Step 2: Apply a Saved Classifier to New Unlabeled Data (infer topics)
+In the project-xxxx directory, add target data and edit the script with desired classifier and paths
 ./infer_scores_wess.sh